guilhermevialle/guilhermevialle/README.md

 🔹 Fullstack developer with experience in **React.js, Next.js, TypeScript, Node.js, Python, and PHP**
 🔹 Skilled in building **scalable APIs, web applications, and UI/UX-friendly designs**
-🔹 Enthusiastic about **blockchain, e-commerce, and mobile development with React Native**
 🔹 Always learning and sharing knowledge 🚀

 Check out my **[portfolio](https://guilherme-vialle.vercel.app/)** for more details!